Do you need support in your breastfeeding journey?

 Breastfeeding improves your child’s intellectual and social development.
 It decreases your child’s risk of colds and ear infections as well as chronic diseases such as allergies, asthma, diabetes, obesity and cancer.
 Parenting can be confusing and difficult at times and breastfeeding is no exception.
 It helps to have knowledgeable resources to turn to when you have questions.
 It's possible to overcome the breastfeeding obstacles you face, and we're here to help you!

 Why Nebraska Medicine for lactation and breastfeeding guidance?

 Our Lactation Consultants Help You Reach Your Breastfeeding Goals

 Call us anytime with questions or needed support at 402.552.3487.
 We also provide one-on-one consultations to moms and babies who need extra assistance with breastfeeding.
-To make an appointment with our IBCLC lactation consultant, please call or text 402-915-1559.
+To make an appointment with our IBCLC lactation consultant, please call the Olson Center at 402-559.4500.

 Lactation consultants are available to families who have a baby in the Newborn Intensive Care Unit (NICU).
 Nebraska Medicine employs several lactation consultants who can answer any questions you may have and provide assistance with pumping or feeding your infant.
-Call 402.559.4442.
+To reach a NICU specific lactation consultant call 402.559.4442.